-The Roman Pliny the Elder (23–79 CE) set out to write a Natural History in 37 books.
+The Roman Pliny the Elder (23–79 CE) was a Roman author, naturalist and natural philosopher, a naval and army commander of the early Roman Empire, and friend of emperor Vespasian.
+Pliny also set out to write a Natural History in 37 books.
 "This treatise on Natural History, [I dedicate] to you, most gracious Emperor [Titus Vespasian]," he writes in his dedication.

 You may judge of my taste from my having inserted, in the beginning of my book, the names of the authors that I have consulted.
 For I consider it to be courteous and to indicate an ingenuous modesty, to acknowledge the sources whence we have derived assistance.